Research

 Research in Progress

-2. “Evacuation from Afghanistan: The Case of Japan” (with Yusaku Horiuchi, and Atsushi Tago)
+1. “Evacuation from Afghanistan: The Case of Japan” (with Yusaku Horiuchi and Atsushi Tago)

-3. “Seeing is (not) Believing: Diversity in Aid Leadership and Political Participation” (with Simone Dietrich and Soohyun Cho)
+2. “Seeing is (not) Believing: Diversity in Aid Leadership and Political Participation” (with Soohyun Cho and Simone Dietrch)